Ressentiment (book): Essential structures of Ressentiment proper: "pathological ressentiment"

 "…Holmes was charming and gracious, but something about him made Belkamp [the antagonist] uneasy.
 He could not have defined it.
 Indeed for the next several decades alienists [early psychologists] and their successors would find themselves hard-pressed with any precision what it was about men like Holmes that caused them to seem warm and integrating but also telegraph the vague sense that some important element of humanness was missing.
 At first alienists described this condition as "moral insanity" and those who exhibited the disorder as "moral imbeciles."
 They later adopted the term "psychopath"…as a "new malady" and stated, "Besides his own person and his own interests, nothing is sacred to the psychopath."

-The Ressentiment-Imbued person exercises such a pronounced psychic distance from his victims so as to never fully achieve the desired lasting satisfaction produced though his own unethical actions.
+The Ressentiment-Imbued person exercises such a pronounced psychic distance from his victims so as to never fully achieve the desired lasting satisfaction produced though their own unethical actions.
 "Retaliation" of this sort no longer yields any good, and "expression" of this sort lacks all possibility of positive results.
 "In true ressentiment there is no emotive satisfaction but only a life-long anger and anguish in feelings that are compared with others."

-Unfortunately in general, our particular era suffers from a pronounced inability to feel higher levels of vital psychic (intellectual and sympathetic) and spiritual feeling states.
+Unfortunately, in general, our particular era suffers from a pronounced inability to feel higher levels of vital psychic (intellectual and sympathetic) and spiritual feeling states.
 For example, the process of our legal system tends to convert the absolute character of moral sentiments to a "blameless" game of negotiation of cost vs. benefits.
 Can we even imagine the moral education furnished by such archaic practices as the stockade or tar and feathering so as to invoke real public humiliation for crimes?
 In addition, we as a culture have become so desensitized to feelings of outrage over public persons of power and stature lacking in all feelings of shame over their wrongdoings that our greatest moral problem becomes one of complacency.